unikraft/eurosys21-artifacts/README.md

 This repository contains the artifacts, including experiments and graphs, for the paper: "Unikraft: Fast, Specialized Unikernels the Easy Way".

-In addition, it is worth pointing out that Unikraft is a Linux Foundation open source project ([www.unikraft.org](http://unikraft.org)); most of the code used for this paper is upstream, or is in the process of being upstreamed.
+[Unikraft](https://unikraft.org) is a Linux Foundation open source project and Xen Incubator Project.
+Most of the code used for this paper is upstream, or is in the process of being upstreamed.

 ## Contents of this Document